 The desire is that KILN will introduce Christian lawyers and law firms to one another across international borders and that the stories of successful exchanges will encourage other lawyers and law firms to participate.

-Pre-requisite: The lawyer wanting to participate needs to be employed by a law firm with at least one Christian Principal, who desires that the law firm will also participate in the program.
+Pre-requisite: The lawyer wanting to participate needs to be employed by a law firm with at least one Christian Principal, who desires that the law firm participate in the program.

-The Objectives of Exchange for the Seconded Lawyer / Law Firm (Receiving and Sending Firm) are:
+The objectives of the exchange for the Seconded Lawyer / Law Firm (Receiving and Sending Firm) are:

 - Experience & exposure to another jurisdiction